facebookresearch/ParlAI/docs/source/tutorial_tipsntricks.md

 # Self-chatting Poly-Encoder model on ConvAI2
 parlai self_chat -mf zoo:pretrained_transformers/model_poly/model -t convai2 --inference topk --num-self-chats 10 --display-examples True -dt valid
 ```
-will generate 10 selfchats between 2 poly-encoder models of the exact same model opt.
+This will generate 10 selfchats between 2 poly-encoder models with the exact same model opt.

-The task set by '-t' (in the above case "convai2") links to a
+The task set by `-t` (in the above case "convai2") links to a
-parlAI world that handles the particular nature of interactions, see
+ParlAI world that handles the particular nature of interactions, see
 e.g.
 [here](https://github.com/facebookresearch/ParlAI/blob/master/parlai/tasks/convai2/worlds.py#L98)
 or